A reader with $80,000 in credit card debt is looking for a way out, and wants to know whether bankruptcy will solve his problems.

-Money problems are solved by increasing income, reducing expenses, a combination of the both, or intervention.
-Bankruptcy is the only legal process that forces your creditors to have to deal with the debt by eliminating it or establishing a payment plan you can afford.
+You can solve money problems with an increase to your income; by reducing expenses, a combination of the both, or intervention.
+Bankruptcy is the only legal process that forces your creditors to have to deal with the debt.
+They eliminate it or establish a payment plan you can afford.

 Your situation is a good example of why the Federal Reserve Bank of New York says bankruptcy is better for consumers than financially limping along.